M0diis/M0-CoreCord/README.md

 ## Usage & Discord

-You use this integration you (of course) have to have CoreProtect installed and have a Discord server.
+To use this integration you (of course) have to have CoreProtect installed and have a Discord server.

 You can find CoreProtect plugin here: https://www.spigotmc.org/resources/coreprotect.8631/